ewanbrinkman/sfu-course-api-wrapper/README.md

 ## Documentation

-For further documention, see the TypeDoc documentation here.
+For further documention, see the [TypeDoc documentation](https://ewanbrinkman.github.io/sfuapi/).

 ### Wrapper Functions